healeycodes/healeycodes.com/posts/solving-queuedle.md

 - 5 rows and 5 columns
     - For each row: 2 possible moves (left, right)
-    - For each column: 2 possible moves (left, right)
+    - For each column: 2 possible moves (up, down)
 - Total possible moves per state (before restrictions):
     - (5 rows × 2) + (5 columns × 2) = 10 + 10 = 20

 At the start of the game, the branching factor is 20 (compared to chess, where the average branching factor is ~35).
-It drops when moves get restricted (rows and columns may only slide one way).
+It drops when moves get restricted (rows and columns can't slide back).

 The search space is in the quintillions.
 With a letter queue of 15 and a branching factor starting around 20, we're looking at roughly 20^15 ≈ 3×10^19 possible move sequences (including duplicate board states).